How it works

 To understand how stereotyping works in a similar way between people as it does between people and brands, many companies use the Stereotype Content Model.

 This model maps out how people perceive social groups or brands on two dimensions of social perception: warmth and competence.

 Warmth perception is about someone’s intentions towards you.
 Competence is how well they are able to carry out those intentions.

 It’s relatively easy to see how you can translate this to brands, and to demonstrate it, researchers put some well-known brands in a matrix to show what ‘stereotype’ they are.

 What does this information give you?
 For starters, it could help you redirect your communications.
-If your brand perception survey shows you that your intentions seem great, but people don’t think you’re capable, you should double down on building trust and showing authority in your field.
+If your brand perception survey shows you that your intentions seem great, but people don’t think you’re capable, you should double down on building trust in your brand and showing authority in your field.